mmmads/OmniDoublet/README.md

 ### Requirements

 - Python 3.9, 3.10, 3.11, 3.13
-(Python 3.12 is currently not supported due to dependency incompatibilities causing segmentation faults.)
+(Python 3.12 is currently not supported due to dependency incompatibilities.)

 ### Installation
 ```bash